A. Respiratory allergies

 Insects that cause sting allergy include the honey bee, the yellow jacket wasp and the paper wasp.

-The honey Respiratory allergiesbee is the only insect that leaves a stinger behind in the skin.
-The stinger is barbed, so the bee dies soon after stinging.
+The honey bee is the only insect that leaves a stinger behind in the skin.
+The stinger is barbed, and the bee dies soon after stinging.

 If you know that you have an allergy to insect stings, and that you can easily come into contact with the venom, it’s best to carry an emergency adrenaline auto-injector.
 Injecting yourself with the adrenaline will help counteract allergic symptoms until you can receive medical attention.